Your money-making expert. Financial journalist, TV and radio personality.

 Social enterprises qualify for all sorts of grants, including those offered by the National Lottery Community Fund.

 Loans are available as a funding option, often with a percentage grant.
 This means you won’t have to pay back everything that’s borrowed, only the loan element.
 For example, the First Steps Enterprise Fund offers loans up to £30,000 – with 90% of that as a loan and 10% a grant.

 Try The Grants Hub to find social enterprise grants and loans for your business type.

 If you need to achieve a qualification before you can open your business, you may receive training funding to help.

-For example, people on Universal Credit may apply to have some or all course fees paid for, for short professional development courses.
+For example, people on Universal Credit may apply to have some or all fees paid for, if they enroll on a short professional development course.
 The course needs to be an essential item – for example, your Gas Safe certification if you want to start a boiler engineer business.
 It could also include things like health and safety training for mobile beauty therapists, licence courses for security staff, or a PTTLS adult teaching qualification for tutors and workshop leaders.